fsbolero/fsbolero.github.io/docs/Remoting.md

     |> ignore
 ```

-You can then mark a remote function as authorized, ie. callable only by authenticated users, using the function `Remote.authorize`.
-This function has the same signature as `Remote.withContext`, but additionally indicates that the function is authorized.
+You can then mark a remote function as authorized, ie. callable only by authenticated users, by wrapping it in a call to the method `Authorize` on [IRemoteContext](#iremotecontext).

 ```fsharp
 type UserDataService =